Gwidi/DeepTransition/README.md

 :floppy_disk: Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)

-   - `virtualenv -p python3 DeepTransitionENV`
+   - `conda create -n DeepTransitionENV python=3.8`
-   - `source DeepTransitionENV/bin/activate`
+   - `conda activate DeepTransitionENV`

 :page_facing_up:  Clone this repository and install dependencies: